 In contrast, Singapore and Hong Kong (China) have credit reporting systems that surpass those found in the United States and the United Kingdom.

-If you have questions about credit reporting in your country, speak to the credit bureau or your bank manager to learn more.
+If you have questions about how to check credit score for loans in your country, speak to the credit bureau or your bank manager to learn more.

 That’s true even though you’ll find key independent reporting agencies, such as Equifax and TransUnion, operate in both countries.
 Indeed, you’ll discover that these companies, along with Experian, provide credit reports in dozens of countries.